-Figure 4.13: Multipath Fading
+Figure 4.13: Multi-Path Fading

-4.2.3.1 Equalization
+4.4.3.1 Equalization

-Due to the signal dispersion caused by multipath signals the receiver cannot be sure exactly when a burst will arrive and how distorted it will be.
+Due to the signal dispersion caused by multi-path signals, the receiver cannot be sure exactly when a burst will arrive and how distorted it will be.
 To help the receiver identify and synchronize to the burst, a training sequence is sent at the center of the burst.
 This is a set sequence of bits, which is known by both the transmitter and receiver.

 When a burst of information is received, the equalizer searches for the training sequence code.
 When it has been found, the equalizer measures and then mimics the distortion, which the signal has been subjected to.
-The equalizer then compares the received data with the distorted possible transmitted sequence and chose the most likely one.
+The equalizer then compares the received data with the distorted possible transmitted sequence and chooses the most likely one.

 There are eight different training sequence codes numbered (0-7).
-Nearby cells operating with the same RF carrier frequency will use different Training Sequence Codes to enable the receiver the discern the correct signal [1].
+Nearby cells operating with the same RF carrier frequency will use different Training Sequence Codes to enable the receiver to discern the correct signal [1].

-4.2.3.2 Diversity
+4.4.3.2 Signal Diversity